bertrandrichard01/python-scripts/README.md

 #### Case 2: the plot of land has been cut this year
 Condition: More than one GPS point is find in a polygon

 Write “part” in “errors” field and set “999999” in the new year field.
-Manually part the polygon and set the new codes.
+Manually split the polygon and set the new codes.

 #### Case 3: appearance of a new plot of land
 Condition: The GPS point is not contained in any polygon